 And here is yet another caveat.
 The Constitution does not apply to non citizens.
 It states the situation right at the start.
 'We the people' that means the citizens of the United States and no one else is a party to the Constitution.

 Non citizens do not have 'Constitutional rights' in the U.S.

-Technically nothing in the U. S. Constitution applies to anyone except citizens of the United States.
+Technically nothing in the U. S. Constitution applies to anyone except citizens.
 The Constitution simply does not apply to non-citizens.
 They do not fall under it's jurisdiction or it's protection.